PyDataAmsterdam/amsterdam.pydata.org/pages/cfp.md

 *If you haven't read the guidelines below, please do so before submitting your talk.
 They contain the details of the application process as well as crucial information for submitting a successful proposal.*

+# Deadlines

+**The deadline for the general CFP is August 2nd.** Proposals submitted by this deadline will receive a decision in mid-August.
+The extended CFP deadline is August 16th.
+Proposals submitted during the extended CFP will be considered for a second round of acceptances.

+Please note: **Proposals submitted during the general CFP will be given priority.
+Proposals submitted after August 2nd will be less likely to be selected for the conference, as we will fill at least 80% of our schedule from the general CFP.
+Proposals submitted during the extended CFP will also receive later notice of acceptance, leaving less time to prepare and record your presentation.**

+* * *

 # Why PyData Global?

 PyData Global 2020 will be a first-of-its-kind virtual/hybrid event to promote open source scientific computing, acting in place of several long-established flagship events which would otherwise have been held in-person this year; namely, PyData London, PyData Delhi, PyData NYC, PyData Berlin, and PyData Los Angeles. **Please read the CFP closely and in full.**